kramoris/cli-task-tracker/README.md

 # CLI Task Tracker

-A simple Python command-line to-do app.
+A basic Python to-do app that runs in the terminal.

-## Features
+## What it can do

-- Add tasks with title, category, and due date
+- Add tasks (with title, category, and due date)
+- See all tasks
-- Mark tasks as complete
+- Mark tasks as done
-- Edit or delete existing tasks
+- Edit or delete tasks
-- View tasks by category
+- Filter by category
+- Show tasks due before a date
-- Save tasks to a local JSON file (`tasks.json`)
+- Saves tasks to a file (tasks.json)
-- Runs in a loop until you choose to exit

 ## Categories

-You can choose from these predefined categories when adding or editing a task:
+You can pick from:
 - work
 - personal
 - errands
 - study
 - other

-## How to Run
+## How to use it

-1. Open a terminal or command prompt
+1. Open a terminal
-2. Navigate to the folder where this project is saved
+2. Go to the folder where this project is
-3. Run the app with:
+3. Run it like this:

-    python main.py

-Make sure you have Python installed and added to your system’s PATH.
+   `python main.py`

+The app will keep running until you choose to exit.